 Approved Education & College Visitation Days: A student who plans an educational leave and has scheduled the trip during a regular school day needs to obtain a "Request for Excused Absence for Educational Leave" form from the attendance office and have his/her parent complete the form.
 Seniors are allowed two (2) educational leave days, including college visits, which do not count toward absences for exam exemptions.
 The form should be turned back into the attendance office AT LEAST TWO DAYS PRIOR to the day of the visit.
-At that time, the attendance staff member will give the form to the administrator for approval.
-Students are to also take a "Documentation of Educational Visit" form to be completed by a University official during the course of the visit.
-Once the visit has been completed, the documentation form must be returned to the attendance office.
-Forms received after (5) five days of the student's return will be recorded as unexcused.
-Failure to submit an educational leave request form prior to the college visitation will result in an absence that will count against the senior for exemption purposes.
+At that time, the attendance staff member will give the form to their Apha Administrator for approval.
+Failure to submit a Request For Excused Absence For Educational Reasons form prior to the college visitation will result in an absence that will count against the senior for exemption purposes, and all students will receive an unexcused absence.